cal-adapt/cae-notebooks/analysis/README.md

 Analysis Notebooks
 ==================

-These notebooks cover fundamental climate science topics and extreme weather.
+These notebooks cover fundamental climate science topics, tools for analyzing extreme weather events of importance, and applications of global warming levels to your workflows.

 [average_meteorological_year.ipynb](average_meteorological_year.ipynb): Explore the concept and applications of an Average Meteorological Year to represent the mean climatological conditions over one year of hourly data.